wrex/lessons/content/page/1-just-12-notes.md

 There are other ways to refer to notes that are *relative* to some other note, not absolute.
 These other names *change* depending on context (what the name is relative **to**).

-Besides the actual note names, another way to refer to notes is by their *scale degree*.
+Another way to refer to notes is by their *scale degree*.
 Scale degrees are numbered *relative* to some note (known as the "root" of the scale). **Scale degrees change depending on which note is considered the root of the scale**.

 A scale is just a collection of notes.
 The collection of the seven natural notes (A, B, C, D, E, F, and G) has several different names as we've seen: C Major, A Minor, D Dorian, G Mixolydian, *etc*.
 Each of these scales (or modes) shares the same notes, and the **names of those notes never change**, but the scale degree of a given note does.
 G is the 5th scale degree of C Major, but the 7th scale degree of A minor.